imgntn/darkroom/docs/README.md

 - **P** – Open the progress overlay and share your progress.
 - **F** – Toggle fullscreen mode.
 - **O** – Toggle the admin panel to view and edit saved progress.
+- **Escape** – Open the settings overlay to customize controls.
 - **R** – Restart the current puzzle when one is active.

+Your key selections are saved in the browser so they'll be restored on the next visit.

 ### Running Tests